The Universal One-Loop Effective Action with Gravity: UOLEA in flat spacetime

 \section{UOLEA in flat spacetime}

+In this Section, we outline the UOLEA and CDE methods in flat spacetime.
 We start from an action for the UV theory, $S[\phi,\Phi]$, that depends on light degrees of freedom $\phi$ and heavy ones $\Phi$.
 The effective action after integrating out the heavy degrees of freedom is,

 To perform the path integral, we expand $\Phi$ around its background value $\Phi=\Phi_c+\eta$ such that $\frac{\delta S}{\delta \Phi}[\Phi_c]=0$,

 where the functional trace \textit{Tr} is both over spacetime and internal indices.